-Our previous work on QoS-enabled pub/sub middleware performance (Hoffert, 2009-B, 2010-A) showed that some transport protocols provide better reliability (as measured by the number of network packets received divided by the number sent) and latency for particular environments while other protocols are better for other environments.
+Our previous work on QoS-enabled pub/sub middleware performance (Hoffert, 2009-B, 2010-A) showed that some transport protocols provide better reliability (as measured by the number of network packets received divided by the number sent) and lower data latency for particular environments while other protocols provide better reliability and lower latency for other environments.
 We therefore developed several composite QoS metrics to quantitatively evaluate multiple QoS aspects simultaneously.
-These composite metrics provide a uniform and objective evaluation of ADAMANT in dynamic environments.
+These composite metrics provide a uniform and quantitative evaluation of ADAMANT in dynamic environments.
 Our family of composite metrics are based on the QoS concerns of reliability and average latency and optionally include the QoS aspects of (1) jitter (i.e., standard deviation of the latency of network packets), (2) network bandwidth usage, and (3) burstiness (i.e., the standard deviation of average bandwidth usage per second of time).

 In particular, we defined the ReLate2 family of composite QoS metrics.
 The ReLate2 metric is defined by the product of the average data packet latency and the percent loss that the transport protocol provides + 1 (to account for 0% loss) which implies an order of magnitude increase for 9% loss.
-Based on previous research (Bai, 2006, 2007; Ngatman, 2008), this adjustment is relevant for multimedia data such as the high-resolution 3-D health data in our SCAAL example.
-For example, if for a given protocol the average packet latency is 1,000 μ s and the percent loss is 0 (i.e., no packets lost) then the ReLate2 value is 1,000.
+Based on previous research which evaluated percent data loss for multimedia applications (Bai, 2006, 2007; Ngatman, 2008), this adjustment is relevant for multimedia data such as the high-resolution 3-D health data in our SCAAL example.
+For example, if for a given protocol the average packet latency is 1,000 μs and the percent loss is 0 (i.e., no packets lost) then the ReLate2 value is 1,000.
 Having 9% and 19% loss with the same average latency produces the ReLate2 values of 10,000 and 20,000, respectively.
 ReLate2Jit is a product of the ReLate2 value and the jitter of the data packets to quantify the multiple QoS concerns of jitter, reliability, and average latency.
+Each of these composite metrics provide a single quantitative value that can be objectively compared when using different transport protocols in various operating environments.